nicklockwood/layout/README.md

 Layout has good support for most built-in UIKit views and view controllers.
 It can automatically create any `UIView` subclass using `init(frame:)`, and can set any property that is compatible with Key Value Coding (KVC), but some views expect extra intitializer arguments, or have properties that cannot be set by name at runtime, or which require special treatment for other reasons.

-The following views and view controllers are known to work correctly, and do not require  any special treatment:
+The following views and view controllers have all been tested and are known to work correctly:

+* UIButton
+* UICollectionView
+* UICollectionViewCell
-* UIView
+* UICollectionViewController
-* UIViewController
+* UIControl
 * UIImageView
 * UILabel
+* UINavigationController
+* UISegmentedControl
+* UIStackView
+* UIStepper
+* UISwitch
+* UITabBarController
+* UITableView
+* UITableViewCell
+* UITableViewController
+* UITableViewHeaderFooterView
 * UITextField
 * UITextView
+* UIView
+* UIViewController

-The views listed below are ones that have been given special treatment to make them work better with Layout.
-If a view is not listed here, it will probably work to some extent, but may need to be partially configured using Swift code.
+If a view is not listed here, it will probably work to some extent, but may need to be partially configured programmatically using Swift code.
 If you encounter such cases, please report them on [Github](https://github.com/schibsted/layout/) so we can add better support for them in future.

 To configure a view programmatically, create an outlet for it in your XML file: